Said O'Reilly to McNab

 Said O'Reilly to McNab is a 1937 British comedy film directed by William Beaudine and starring Will Mahoney, Will Fyffe and Ellis Drake.
 It was made at Islington Studios by Gainsborough Pictures.
 The film's sets were designed by the art director Alex Vetchinsky.
 Leslie Arliss and Marriott Edgar wrote the screenplay.

+The movie was one of several comedies made at Gainsborough under Ted Black.

 Plot

 American confidence trickster Timothy O'Reilly has to flee New York with the law after him for his dubious business activities.
 He goes with his loyal, quick-thinking secretary across the Atlantic to Scotland where his son Terence is living.

-He finds Terence is in love with the daughter of Malcolm McNab, a tight-fisted local businessman.
+O'Reilly finds Terence is in love with the daughter of Malcolm McNab, a tight-fisted local businessman.
 The two engage in a certain amount of rivalry while O'Reilly tries to find a way to refresh his financial fortune and get McNab's permission for their children to marry.
 These include a game of golf at which both try to cheat and a miracle new dieting pill which is in fact just a caramel sweet.